 - Python configuration and script editing.

-- GCP resource management basic tools and concepts, including Cloud SQL, Compute Engine, Cloud Storage, and Container Registry.
+- Google Cloud resource management basic tools and concepts, including Cloud SQL, Compute Engine, Cloud Storage, and Container Registry.

 - Install and configure OpenCue modules using Docker and Python.

 - Create an OpenCue database and populate it with schema and example data.

 - Create Cloud Storage resources and populate them with the tutorial's animation scene files.

 - Configure and create Docker images locally, store them in Container Registry, and start Compute Engine resources using containers.

 - Create instance templates and managed instance groups to enable efficient scaling of compute resources.